fggo/python/README.md

 for dimension in dimensions:
     print(dimension) # 400 100
 ```
-When compared with lists, tuples are simple data structures.
-Use them when you want to store a set of values that should not be changed throughout the life of a program.

 Styling Your Code
-1. indent 4 spaces with tab key to avoid unpredictable errors
+1. Indent 4 spaces with 'tab' key to avoid unpredictable errors
-2. line length less than 72 or 80
+2. Line length less than 72 or 80
-3. place a blank line between the two sections (no more than 2 blank lines)
+3. Blank line between the two sections (no more than 2 blank lines)
 4. [PEP8 style guide](https://python.org/dev/peps/pep-0008/)

 # if Statements